aaronott/drupal_static/README.txt

 ## Drupal Static

+To be clear, this is just an idea at this point.
+I'm going to be playing a bit more to see how I can get it working.

 ### What is this?

  This is a script that helps to export a Drupal site to a static site.

 ### Doesn't this already exist?

  Kinda.
 It exists in the form of Boost and perhaps a few other modules.

 ### What's the diff?

  This script looks to take your site and build out the directory structure that your current site uses but it converts everything to HTML pages instead.

 ### How's it work?

  Well it doesn't work YET (@TODO Update this when it works)

 ### How will it work.

  There are a couple options
  - full site build
    This does what you'd expect, spider the whole site and create the layout